navikt/IP-lookup/README.md

 ]
 ```
 ### Netmask format ###
-Netmaks can be give on the following forms:
+Netmasks can be give on the following forms:

 ```
 '216.240.32.0/24'               // The preferred form.